Office Space Planning: 5 Top Tips

 Your goal as a facility manager is to expand your business, and it’s possible to achieve that goal when you put in the work.
 However, you need to use your office planning to prepare for your future growth, as your functional requirements and financial factors may change.
 Are you planning to increase the number of employees or facility managers within the next year?
 Are multiple zones and conference rooms going to be a part of your office building?
 Maybe you need an architect to create a floor plan that works for a larger number of employees, or you may need to move to a new location altogether.
 It’s best to create an office layout with your growth in mind, so you’re prepared for any future changes to your business.
 For example, renting your office furniture is an option that allows you to change your space planning, especially if you wind up moving to a new location with higher real estate costs.

 5. Avoid Using Too Much Space

 While acting as your own office space planner, you need to think of ways to maximize your current office space.
 However, you do not have to clutter your open office layout with furniture, cubicles, and accessories.
 It’s okay to add some visual interest to your workspace, but too much in even an open plan can be overwhelming.
 In addition, you want to leave enough space for walking through the new office layout, especially if you need to visit multiple zones for your daily operations.
 When working on your office space planning, remember that moving around your office layout shouldn’t feel like an obstacle course.
-Your space standard should also include enough room for your everyone to use a traditional or standing desk comfortably.
+Your office space planning standards should also include enough room for everyone to use a traditional or standing desk comfortably.

 Hire Space Managers For Your Office Building